rectorjordan94/soda-client/README.md

-# Client App for Pets API
+# Client App for Sodas API